Dana White: Personal life

-White was raised as a Catholic and was an altar boy when he was a child, but now considers himself to be an atheist and does not believe in an afterlife.
+White was raised as a Catholic and was an altar boy when he was a child, but said in 2008 that he is an atheist.
+White stated in 2023: "I don't believe in much, but I believe in karma for some reason.
+I never really was guided by religion in any way shape or form as I got into my 20s."

 In 2011, White's mother, June, released the book Dana White, King of MMA: An Unauthorized Biography.
 June claimed in the book that, since his success with the UFC, Dana had "turned his back on his family and friends who were there for him when he needed help and support".

 Health issues

 In May 2012, White revealed that he had been diagnosed with Ménière's disease, an inner ear disorder.
 He said, "It's like vertigo but on steroids."
 White said that the disease was brought on because of a large fight he was involved in during his youth.
 The UFC on Fuel TV 3: Korean Zombie vs. Poirier event in May 2012 was the first UFC card he had missed in 11 years with White staying home, adhering to medical advice.
+A side effect is that he is partially deaf on his left ear.

 White underwent Orthokine treatment for Ménière's disease in 2013, which he says has greatly reduced his symptoms.

 In 2022, White stated he had undergone medical testing and was diagnosed with extremely high triglyceride levels and other irregularities.
 He was given 10.4 years left to live if he did not rectify the problems.
 White said that since then he has adhered to a keto diet, which he says has remedied his sleep apnea and alleviated his leg pain.
 The regimen was prescribed by biologist Gary Brecka, whom White credited for the improvement in his health.